ing-bank/lion/docs/components/inputs/input-stepper/overview.md

 # Inputs >> Input Stepper >> Overview ||10

-`lion-input-stepper` enables the user to increase and decrease a numeric value by predefined range.
+A web component that enables the user to increase and decrease a numeric value by predefined range.
 It is a combination of two buttons and a number input field with an optional slot `after` to suffix the extra information.

 ```js script
 import { html } from '@lion/core';